MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/admin/security-and-compliance/enable-modern-authentication.md

 > [!NOTE]
 > Moderne verificatie is al ingeschakeld voor Office 2016-clients.
 U hoeft geen registersleutels in te stellen voor Office 2016.

-Als u moderne verificatie wilt inschakelen voor Windows-apparaten, zoals laptops en tablets, waarop Microsoft Office 2013 is geïnstalleerd, moet u de volgende registersleutels instellen.
-De sleutels moeten worden ingesteld op elk apparaat waarop u de moderne verificatie wilt inschakelen:
+To enable modern authentication for any devices running Windows (for example on laptops and tablets), that have Microsoft Office 2013 installed, you need to set the following registry keys.
+The keys have to be set on each device that you want to enable for modern authentication:

 |**Registersleutel**|**Type**|**Value** |
 |:-------|:------:|--------:|
 |HKCU\SOFTWARE\Microsoft\Office\15.0\Common\Identity\EnableADAL  |REG_DWORD  |1  |
 |HKCU\SOFTWARE\Microsoft\Office\15.0\Common\Identity\Version |REG_DWORD |1 |

-Zodra u de registersleutels hebt ingesteld, u office 2013-apparaten instellen op [multifactorauthenticatie (MFA)](set-up-multi-factor-authentication.md) met Microsoft 365.
+Zodra u de registersleutels hebt ingesteld, u Office 2013-apparaten-apps instellen op [multifactorauthenticatie (MFA)](set-up-multi-factor-authentication.md) met Microsoft 365.

-Als u momenteel bent aangemeld met een van de client-apps, moet u zich afmelden en opnieuw aanmelden om de wijziging te effectueren.
-Anders zijn de MRU- en roaminginstellingen niet beschikbaar tot de ADAL-identiteit is vastgesteld.
+If you're currently signed-in with any of the client apps, you need to sign out and sign back in for the change to take effect.
+Otherwise, the MRU and roaming settings will be unavailable until the ADAL identity is established.

 ## <a name="disable-modern-authentication-on-devices"></a>Moderne verificatie uitschakelen op apparaten